What is Cholesterol

 Every cell in the human body has cholesterol.
 It has a waxy fat-like appearance and aids in digesting food, producing hormones and even generating Vitamin D. There are two types of cholesterol, LDL and HDL.
 LDL or “Low-density lipoproteins” is the bad cholesterol and HDL or “High-density lipoproteins” is the good cholesterol.

 In order to keep our cholesterol levels normal, we need to manage the food we eat.
-Foods such as meat and cheese, dairy products, chocolate, baked goods, deep-fried and processed foods should be eaten in moderation.
+Foods that have to be eaten in moderation include:

-Being overweight or obese can lead to high cholesterol while genetics can also play a part in high cholesterol, something which is known as familial hypercholesterolemia.
+Being overweight can lead to high cholesterol while genetics can also play a part in high cholesterol, which is also known as familial hypercholesterolemia.
 Other conditions that cause abnormal levels of cholesterol include diabetes, polycystic ovary syndrome, pregnancy or an increase in female hormones, an underactive thyroid gland or even anabolic steroids.

 Fortunately, there are foods that help to lower our cholesterol.
 According to Harvard Health, foods such as oats, whole grains and barley, beans, nuts, vegetable oil and soy-based foods as well as apples, grapes, citrus, salmon, tuna and sardines are all good for lowering our cholesterol.